Flowtally

 (00)SSCC-18

-The pallet's license plate: an 18-digit serial number identifying this one logistics unit.
+The pallet's license plate: an 18-digit serial for this one logistics unit.

 (01)GTIN